Your 10-minute tour

 Every product gets a number from 1 to 100, a color, and a verdict.
 Here's exactly what each band means.

 The score is the headline answer — but it's not the whole story.
-Below it, you'll see the breakdown: a list of reasons that explain why it scored what it did.
+Right below the product card you'll see a plain-language takeaway: one or two sentences in plain English explaining what kind of product this is and what's actually pulling the score.
+Calibrated to the score band — a Strong product gets a "no real notes here," a Heavy one gets an honest "best treated as an occasional indulgence."
+Below that, the breakdown: a list of reasons that explain why it scored what it did.
 Some are good (lime checkmarks), some are flags (red triangles).

 75 – 100